codewars/docs/content/concepts/kata/translations.md

 Translators are rewarded for their contribution upon approval of their translation:

 - The translator earns rank progress for the individual language in which the translation was authored in, equivalent to solving the kata in that language.
-- The translator gains twice the [honor](/references/gamification/honor/#other) compared to solving the kata.
+- The translator gains twice the [honor][honor-reference-other] compared to solving the kata.
 - If the kata is in beta, rank and honor rewards are granted upon approval of the kata itself.
 - The translator is listed as a [coauthor (TODO: explain)]() of the kata.